Please note that the QDAF FAW trapping program has now finished. Please refer to the links below for information on how to run your own trap.

 Insecticide resistance has been a feature of FAW infestations with almost complete failure of all options in Brazil causing significant management issues.
 When managing FAW, consideration of both potential resistance issues in this pest, and how FAW management will impact on resistance development in Helicoverpa armigera and other species will be necessary.

-Latest fall armyworm pheromone trap counts in Queensland.
+Latest fall armyworm pheromone trap counts in NSW

-More information on sorting trap catches is available on the FAW page.
+More information on FAW generally is available on the FAW page